 With your help, I hope that this blog will be a step closer to me fulfilling my ultimate dream of becoming a registered dietitian and nutrition writer.

-I’m a junior double majoring in dietetics and journalism at the University of Maryland, College Park, in the University Honors program.
+I’m a senior double majoring in dietetics and journalism at the University of Maryland, College Park, in the University Honors program.
 My main goal in creating this blog is to combine my passion for nutrition with my love of writing.
 I’d love to teach you some tips for how to eat more healthfully while you laugh at the craziness of my life (and trust me, there’s a lot to laugh at).

 A Bit About Me…